ikoghoemmanuell/SQL-Projects/SQL Project.md

 This project uses SQL to answer five questions about a fictional online retail company.
 The data for the project is provided in the Northwind database.

-## Question 1: What are the total sums of freights of ship cities that have orders from 2 or more customers?
+## 1. What are the total sums of freights of ship cities that have orders from 2 or more customers?

 ```sql
 SELECT ShipCity,